GestureDiffuCLIP: Gesture Diffusion Model with CLIP Latents: Evaluation

-We quantitatively measure the motion quality, speech-gesture content matching, and style correctness using three metrics : Fr{\'e}chet Gesture Distance (FGD), semantic score (SC), and style recoginition accuracy (SRA).
-Specifically, the FGD \cite{yoon2020trimodalgesture} measures the distance between the distributions of latent features calculated from generated and real gestures, respectively.
+The FGD measures the distance between the distributions of latent features calculated from generated and real gestures, respectively.
 This metric is typically used to assess the perceptual quality of gestures.
 A lower FGD usually suggests higher motion quality.

+It has been shown that vanilla L1 distance and Probability of Correct Keypoint (PCK) are not suitable for assessing gesture performance due to the inherent many-to-many correspondence between speech and gestures \cite{yoon2020trimodalgesture,liu2021beatdataset}.
+To address this issue, we adopt the SRGR metric proposed by \citet{liu2021beatdataset}, which uses manually-labeled semantic scores as the weights for PCK.
+This metric ensures that semantically relevant gestures align closely with the ground truth, while allowing for variation in other gestures, such as beat gestures.
+Besides, SRGR partially captures the diversity of generated gestures according to \cite{liu2021beatdataset}.
+A higher SRGR indicates better performance.

 To evaluate the semantic coherence between speech and generated gestures, we propose a new metric, namely the semantic score (SC), to calculate the semantic similarity between generated motion and the ground-truth transcripts in the gesture-transcript embedding space (Section \ref{sec:gesture-transcript_embedding_learning}).
 SC can be computed as